 PLSC 495 Readings in Political Science (1-4): Special study in fields specified by the instructor; regular weekly conferences.
-Prerequisites: Consent of the instructor & department chair Restrictions: Limited to department majors; limited to four units per student Additional Requirement: 3.00 minimum grade point average
+Prerequisites: Consent of the instructor & department chair Restrictions: For department majors only; limited to four units per student

 PLSC 496 Special Topics (4): Addresses a selected topic at the upper division level in Law, Government, or Political Studies, based on special circumstances and opportunities.
 Content may very; specific topics listed on course schedule.
 May be repeated with new content for additional credit.